Polish PM cancels Israel visit amid new Holocaust tensions

 - Bombshell book alleges a Vatican gay subculture, hypocrisy

-Both Netanyahu’s office and the newspaper say he was misquoted in an editing error, but the Polish government said it was not satisfied.
+Both Netanyahu’s office and the newspaper said he was misquoted due to an editing error.
+The Polish government summoned the Israeli ambassador on Friday and later said it was not satisfied with the explanation of the Israeli leader being quoted incorrectly.

+Netanyahu is supposed to meet with the leaders of the four central European countries known as the Visegrad Group — Poland, Hungary, the Czech Republic and Slovakia — during the two-day meeting in Israel.

+Warsaw and Jerusalem had a major spat last year over a new Polish law that made it illegal to blame the Polish nation for collaboration in the Holocaust.